hireshBrem/browserbrain-ai/README.md

-# Browser Brain AI
+# BrowserBrain AI

 > **2x memory for browser agents**

-Browserbrain AI implements a long term memory system + semantic context caching layer for browser agents.
+Browserbrain AI implements a semantic context caching layer for browser agents.

 ## 🎯 Why?

 Browser agents have poor context.
 They struggle with:
 - Limited memory retention across tasks
-- Expensive agent hallucinations impose risk for production use
+- Expensive + long agent hallucinations impose risk for production use

 ## 🚀 Solution

 This project combines **Browser Use** (browser automation library) with **Redis** to provide:
-- **Long Term Memory**: Persistent storage of agent experiences and learnings
 - **LangCache from Redis**: Fast retrieval of previously successful query trajectories and similar contexts
-- Persistent context storage across sessions
-- Enhanced state management for browser automation

 ## 🏗️ Architecture